7 Days in Rome Italy - How to spend the perfect week

 beautiful tivoli gardens not far from rome7 Days in Rome Italy - Day 5.
 Perhaps a day trip is in order for a change of pace and a change of scenery.
 Tivoli Gardens is an easy day trip from Rome.

-WHY – Once you’ve seen the “must-sees”, you can pick something that suits you for Day 5 of your 7 days in Rome Italy.
+WHY – Once you’ve seen the “must-sees”, you can pick something that suits you for Day 5 of your week in Rome.

 Here are a few different options: